-(n) Intangible Assets
+(o) Intangible Assets

-Intangible assets include computer software, trademarks, recipes, customer relationships and poultry production quota.
+Intangible assets include computer software, trademarks, recipes, customer relationships and poultry quota.
 Definite life intangible assets are measured at cost less accumulated amortization and any net accumulated impairment losses.
 Amortization is recognized in the consolidated statements of net earnings on a straight-line basis over the estimated useful lives of the following assets:

+Computer software 3-10 years

-Computer software Customer relationships Recipes 3-10 years 20-25 years 5-20 years -- ---
+Customer relationships 20-25 years

+Recipes 5-20 years

-Indefinite life intangibles including trademarks and poultry production quota are tested for impairment annually in the fourth quarter and required when circumstances indicate that the net carrying value may not be recoverable.
+Indefinite life intangibles including trademarks and poultry quota are tested for impairment annually in the fourth quarter and required when circumstances indicate that the net carrying value may not be recoverable.
 Refer to Note 3(k) for impairment method.